Jayyous: Ottoman era

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Jayyus in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine described Jiyus as a "moderate-sized stone village on a ridge, with olives to the south-east.
 It appears to be an ancient site, having rock-cut tombs and ancient wells."